lr-timbraun/rf-reply/README.md

 ## Key Features

+- **Context-Aware Conversations**: The AI maintains a conversation history for each tab, ensuring responses are consistent and aware of previous requirements.
+- **Unified Row Requests**: Multiple columns per row are processed in a single API call, ensuring perfect coordination between answers (e.g., matching a "Yes/No" status with its explanation).
 - **AI-Powered Responses**: Directly integrated with the Google Generative AI SDK (`@google/generative-ai`).
 - **Excel Workflow**: Upload RFP spreadsheets, select relevant columns, and process requirements in bulk or individually.
+- **Documentation Reference**: Specify a documentation URL (e.g., a product manual) to guide the AI's knowledge base.
 - **Secure Configuration**: API keys and sensitive settings are encrypted using AES (via `crypto-js`) before being stored in the browser's local storage.
-- **Customizable AI Parameters**: Fine-tune the AI's behavior by adjusting temperature, max tokens, and system instructions.
+- **Customizable AI Parameters**: Fine-tune the AI's behavior by adjusting temperature, max tokens, and additional system instructions.
 - **Built-in User Manual**: Accessible documentation within the app to guide users through the workflow.

 ## Project Structure